Dutch Church, Austin Friars: 20th century

 In the night of 15–16 October 1940, just a decade before the Dutch Church celebrated its 400th anniversary, the medieval building was completely destroyed by German bombs.
-The church's collection of rare books including Dutch Bibles, atlases and encyclopedias had been moved out of London for safe-keeping one day before the bombing raid that destroyed the building.
+The church's collection of rare books including Dutch Bibles, atlases, and encyclopaedias had been moved out of London for safe-keeping one day before the bombing raid that destroyed the building.
 The church's manuscript collection and original charter are kept in the London Metropolitan Archives.
 The church's library collection is currently being digitalised, but, by April 2021, the online catalogue remained unpublished.

 The foundation stone of the new church was laid on 23 July 1950 by the 10-year-old Princess Irene of the Netherlands.
 The new church, built to the design of Arthur Bailey, was completed in 1954.
 The new building is a concrete box frame, externally clad in Portland stone.
 It features 1950s stained glass by the Dutch painter Max Nauta, Hugh Ray Easton and William Wilson.
 The church possesses detailed archives, and is a popular tourist attraction.

 The church was designated a Grade-II listed building on 25 September 1998.
-In 2000, the church celebrated its 450th anniversary; Prof. Keetie E Sluyterman at the University of Utrecht published a book about the church and its history, De Kerk in de City.
+In 2000, the church celebrated its 450th anniversary; Prof. Keetie E. Sluyterman at the University of Utrecht published a book about the church and its history, De Kerk in de City.

 21st century

 The church remains active today, with weekly Dutch-language church services, confirmation classes, and meetings for various groups.
 The church also does outreach to the Dutch community in London, including ministering to the elderly.

 The church is home to two other UK registered charities: The Netherlands Benevolent Society (NBS) and The Dutch Centre.
 On 24 April 2015, Princess Beatrix of the Netherlands was honorary guest in the Dutch Church for a jubilee celebration to mark 150 years since the founding of the NBS.
-On the same day the Dutch Centre was officially opened by Laetitia van den Assum, Ambassador of the Netherlands to the United Kingdom, Liesbeth Knook, Chairman of the Church Council and Paul Beiboer, General Manager of London branch of Rabobank.
+On the same day the Dutch Centre was officially opened by Laetitia van den Assum, Ambassador of the Netherlands to the United Kingdom, Liesbeth Knook, Chairman of the Church Council, and Paul Beiboer, General Manager of London branch of Rabobank.

 In April 2014, the minister of the church, Rev. Joost Röselaers, confirmed that the Dutch Church was able to perform weddings for same-sex couples.